RhyG/event-app/README.md

 No tests are written yet, but the approach will be:

+- Static type checking with Typescript.
+This is a pretty big part of the testing pyramid I think, and reduces the need for explicit unit tests.
 - Unit test things in `/core`.
 Given that these are core functionality used throughout the app, they should be well tested.
 - Integration test screens.
 The goal is to avoid redundant tests, and test as a user would use the app.
 This means:
   - Not testing components, hooks etc used only by a screen as these are covered by the screen test.